 (2) Whisper only the sweetest of sweet nothings.

 Tired of the same old cheesy one-liners?
 If you hear that it must have hurt when you fell from heaven one more time, will you be violently sick?
 If so, perhaps you should let Oxford Scholarly Editions Online inspire a loftier form of pillow talk.
-Whether you prefer Donne or Shakespeare, Marlowe or Aston, you could woo your lady the old fashioned way and recite words of romance to her.
+Whether you prefer Donne or Shakespeare, Marlowe or Aston, you could woo your man or lady the old fashioned way and recite words of romance.
 Warning: this may look odd in a crowded bar.
 Or maybe you could come up with some lines of your own.
 “Shall I compare thee to a summer’s day” sounds like a good start to a sonnet.

 However, if you haven’t met the partner of your dreams quite yet, maybe it’s best to stick to fantasy on Valentine’s Day, and indulge in the 50 shades of Mills and Boon instead of trawling the local bars.
 Did you know the founders of Mills and Boon (Gerald Mills and Charles Boon) actually began as educational publishers and only moved to romance fiction after the death of Gerald Mills in 1928?
 If you wanted to delve deeper and expand your knowledge of romantic fiction, the novelist Barbara Cartland wrote a staggering 723 romantic fiction novels in her lifetime.
 Best grab a bottle of red, pick up a tub of ice-cream, and pour a bubble bath.
 It’s going to be a long session.